Conversion (gridiron football): History

 The try/convert is among the oldest parts of the game of gridiron football and dates to its rugby roots.
 In its earliest days, scoring a touchdown was not the primary objective but a means of getting a free kick at the goal (which is why the name "try", more commonly associated with rugby today, is still used in American football rule books), and thus early scoring rubrics for the game gave more points to the subsequent kick than the actual advancement of the ball over the goal line.
 The related term "conversion" is still used in both rugby union and rugby league to refer to extra points scored by kicking the ball through the posts after a try has been scored.

 By the start of the 20th century, touchdowns had become more important and the roles of touchdown and kick were reversed.
-By this time the point value for the after-touchdown kick had reduced to its current one-point value while the touchdown was now worth five.
+By this time the point value for the after-touchdown kick had been reduced to its current one-point value while the touchdown was now worth five.
 (This later increased to six points in American football in 1912 and in Canadian football in 1956.)

 In the first half of the 20th century, a one-point conversion could be scored either by kick or by way of a scrimmage play.
 Beginning in 1958, the scrimmage play conversion method of scoring became worth two points (a two-point conversion) in college football.
 While the American Football League adopted the college rule throughout its ten-season existence in the 1960s (as did the original United States Football League throughout its three-season existence in the 1980s), other professional leagues were slow to follow suit; all levels of Canadian football did so in 1975, and the National Football League did not do so until 1994.

 Although a successful kick is only worth one point, and has a very high rate of success, missed or blocked attempts can decide the outcome of the game: